 Whatever is the case, The Strawberry Girl is one of Reynolds’s best loved works.
-It was sold in 1796 to a John Willett-Willett for £81 18s, but, when it passed to the 4th Marquis of Hertford (Richard Seymour-Conway) some sixty years later, it went for the princely sum of £2,215.
-Corresponding with his agent Samuel Mawson, the Marquis wryly commented that he “should be sorry to have a large basket at that price”— an allusion to the pottle — but he made it perfectly clear that this acquisition gave him very great pleasure.
+It was sold in 1796 to a John Willett-Willett for £81 18s., but some sixty years later, when it passed to Richard Seymour-Conway, the 4th Marquis of Hertford, it went for the princely sum of £2,215.
+Corresponding with his agent, Samuel Mawson, the Marquis wryly commented that he ‘should be sorry to have a large basket at that price’ — an allusion to the pottle — but he made it perfectly clear that this acquisition gave him very great pleasure.

 But the story has a sad ending.
 As is well known, Reynolds attempted to emulate the effects of the Old Masters, but his use of fugitive colours and faulty media caused a number of images to deteriorate.
 A particularly distressing example of the results of these experiments is A Girl with a Baby, resting in a very poor state in the Dulwich Picture Gallery in South East London.
 Even in his lifetime Reynolds’s transient canvasses were much commented on, and he was not spared a certain satirical attention.